Spider wasp

-Wasps in the family Pompilidae are commonly called spider wasps, spider-hunting wasps, or pompilid wasps.
+Pompilidae is a family of wasps commonly called spider wasps, spider-hunting wasps, or pompilid wasps.
 The family is cosmopolitan, with some 5,000 species in six subfamilies.
-Nearly all species are solitary (with the exception of some group-nesting Ageniellini), and most capture and paralyze prey, though members of the subfamily Ceropalinae are kleptoparasites of other pompilids, or ectoparasitoids of living spiders.
+With the exception of some group-nesting Ageniellini, the wasps are solitary.
+Most capture and paralyze prey, though members of the subfamily Ceropalinae are kleptoparasites of other pompilids, or ectoparasitoids of living spiders.

 In South America, species may be referred to colloquially as marabunta or marimbondo, though these names can be generally applied to any very large stinging wasps.
 Furthermore, in some parts of Venezuela and Colombia, it is called matacaballos, or "horse killers", while in Brazil some particular bigger and brighter species of the general marimbondo kind might be called fecha-goela/cerra-goela, or "throat locker".

 Morphology

 Like other strong fliers, pompilids have a thorax modified for efficient flight.
 The metathorax is solidly fused to the pronotum and mesothorax; moreover, the prothorax is best developed in Pompilidae and Scoliidae because wasps in these families use their forelegs to dig.